ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 $ sudo usermod -a -G dialout $USER
 ```

-- On the Micro SD card where you have flushed Raspbian, update the Linux `/boot/cmdline.txt` file on the `boot` partition, add the following:
+- On the microSD card where you have flushed Raspbian, update the Linux `/boot/cmdline.txt` file on the `boot` partition, add the following:
 ```
 console=serial0,115200 console=tty1
 ```

-- On same `boot` partition of the Micro SD card partition, enable UART console during boot, add the following to the end of `/boot/config.txt` file:
+- On same `boot` partition of the microSD card partition, enable UART console during boot, add the following to the end of `/boot/config.txt` file:
 ```
 enable_uart=1
 ```

-- On the `root` partition of your Micro SD card, enable getty on serial line by adding the following to the `/root/etc/inittab` file:
+- On the `root` partition of your microSD card, enable getty on serial line by adding the following to the `/root/etc/inittab` file:
 ```
 T0:23:respawn:/sbin/getty -L ttyS0 115200 vt100
 ```